phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### start-phoromatic-server
 Start the Phoromatic web server for controlling local Phoronix Test Suite client systems to facilitate automated and repeated test orchestration and other automated features targeted at the enterprise.

+## Result Viewer
+#### start-result-viewer
+Start the web-based result viewer.

 # Module Options
 The following list is the modules included with the Phoronix Test Suite that are intended to extend the functionality of pts-core.
 Some of these options have commands that can be run directly in a similiar manner to the other Phoronix Test Suite user commands.
-Some modules are just meant to be loaded directly by adding the module name to the LoadModules tag in ~/.phoronix-test-suite/user-config.xml or via the PTS_MODULES environment variable.
+Some modules are just meant to be loaded directly by adding the module name to the AutoLoadModules tag in ~/.phoronix-test-suite/user-config.xml or via the PTS_MODULES environment variable.
 A list of available modules is also available by running *phoronix-test-suite list-modules.*

 ---